-For fair comparisons with the measurements of \cite{Sinigaglia2024}, we show in panel (b) the model predictions using all star-forming galaxies from NUM and TNG100 with black solid and dotted lines, respectively.
-The NUM model agrees well with the measured $M_\hj$ at $z\sim0.37$.
-The results from \cite{Sinigaglia2024} indicate that galaxies in denser environments tend to have slightly higher $M_\hj$, and their three data points align closely with the prediction of the NUM model.
-On the other hand, TNG100 underestimates the \hi masses for these massive galaxies and predicts a much more significant effect of filament environments.
-At higher redshifts, the effect of filaments becomes weaker for both the low- and high-mass galaxies.
+For fair comparisons with the measurements of \cite{Sinigaglia2024}, in panel (b) we show the model predictions using all star-forming galaxies from NUM and TNG100 with solid and dotted black lines, respectively.
+The NUM model agrees well with the measured $M_\hj$ in $z\sim0.37$ from \cite{Sinigaglia2024}.
+TNG100 underestimates the \hi masses for these massive galaxies and predicts a much more significant effect of filament environments.
+At higher redshifts, the effect of filaments becomes weaker for both the low-mass and high-mass galaxies.

-There is no obvious dependence of H$_2$-stellar mass relation on the distance to the filaments for both models, as shown in the lower panels of Figure~\ref{fig_MS}.
+There is no obvious dependence of the H$_2$-stellar-mass relation on the distance to the filaments for both models, as shown in the lower panels of Figure~\ref{fig_MS}.
 This is expected since the NUM model determines the H$_2$ mass from the stellar mass and the SFR as in Equation~\ref{eq:MH2}.
 The same behaviour shown in TNG100 further confirms that the H$_2$ mass is not affected by the cosmic web.